 Since that beginning we have made more than 4000 home visits!
 And delivered that many nutrition packages as well.

-One of the reasons our Family Rescue program focusses on engaging families expecting a new baby is that this is usually a crisis event for a family in poverty.
+One of the reasons our Family Rescue program focuses on engaging families expecting a new baby is that this is usually a crisis event for a family in poverty.
 They wonder how they are going to manage to feed another child.
-The mother won’t be able to work while recovering from child birth and caring for the baby and many families can’t afford to reduce their earnings to a single income, especially with a whole new person.
+The mother won’t be able to work while recovering from child birth and caring for the baby, and many families can’t afford to reduce their earnings to a single income, especially with a whole new person to feed.

 Also, it is at precisely this point that we can have the most impact on a child’s future health and development.
 Working with the mother to make sure she is educated and properly nourished helps prevent physical deformities in her baby.
 An educated mother also can better care for her children’s hygiene, nutrition, and mental and emotional development.